Rpokhariya/ELI5/readme.md

 # ELI5 - Explain Like I'm 5 🧠

-A Chrome browser extension that simplifies complex text into easy-to-understand explanations using AI.
-It can be used to explain full webpages, giving you a summary of what the site is about, what it contains, and helping you navigate through its content.
-Whether you select a specific piece of text or want the entire page explained — ELI5 helps you grasp it at your preferred depth.
+A Chrome browser extension that simplifies complex text into easy-to-understand explanations using AI. <br>
+It can be used to explain full webpages, giving you a summary of what the site is about, what it contains, and helping you navigate through its content.<br>
+Whether you select a specific piece of text or want the entire page explained — ELI5 helps you grasp it at your preferred depth.<br>

 ---